 Fertilizing your plants is as important as feeding yourself good wholesome foods.
 Fertilizer provides your plants with the nutrients they need to grow strong, look their best, produce more, and reduce risks of pest infestations.
 However, plants need more than food, just like us.
 We need water, plenty of sleep, and a comfortable home.
 Organic fertilizers give plants what they need by creating long-term soil and plant health, all without polluting the environment.
+When planting your garden you want the best organic fertilizer for vegetables.

 Why Organic Fertilizers?